jfields4733/Jordan/README.md

 Each lab results in a demo-notebook grade.
 Circuits are graded.
 There is no partial credit per circuit.
 Either you demonstrate the circuit or you don't.
 Either you are using your notebook appropriately to work through frustrations, or you are not.
 Either you use your frustrations to improve the world (entry in knowledge base) or you don't.
 The knowledge base entries will be graded by counting them at the end of the semester and dividing by 24 .. the number of labs.

 You can't redo or make up labs after the due date.
 If you don't demonstrate all the circuits, you will get partial credit for the lab.
-At the beginning, most of the circuits already exist.
-Towards the end, there may be no existing circuits to demonstrate.
+At the beginning, most of the circuits already exist as starting points that you demonstrate and then modify and demonstrate.
+Towards the end, may have to start from scratch.